 *Every year, a few people (mostly children) are killed by garage doors.
 So, while it isn’t common, it is smart to be aware of the danger it presents and take steps to avoid the danger it might present.

 As the homeowner or user of the garage door, there are a number of things you can do with basic tools to maintain the health of your garage door.
-We’ve outlined 5 steps you can take here (our Eden Roc technicians take these 5 steps in every service they complete).
-Unfortunately, you won’t be able to do everything required in a full service; the most dangerous task being the tensioning of the garage door springs.
+We’ve outlined five steps you can take here (our Eden Roc Garage Doors technicians take these five steps in every service they complete).
+Unfortunately, you won’t be able to do everything required in a full service, as the most dangerous task is the tensioning of the garage door springs.

-The spring is a crucially important piece of the garage door set up and if not tensioned correctly it can burn out the garage door opener motor – costing hundreds to replace.
+The spring is a crucially important piece of the garage door set up.
+If the spring is not tensioned correctly, it can burn out the garage door opener motor, costing hundreds to replace.
 The spring is wound at such a high tension, that it carries a lot of tensioned elastic force within it.
 If that force were to all be released at once (which is very easy to accidentally do when tensioning the spring), it can cause serious damage to the person attempting to reset the tension (there are instances of people losing fingers and eyes to garage door torsion springs).
 As such, when it comes to a few of the more dangerous tasks involved in a garage door service, they must be done by a qualified technician.

-A garage door set up has a lot of moving parts; the technician who performs the maintenance service will check all of the moving parts to be sure that the garage door is operating as it should do.
-The parts he will inspect include: tracks, hinges, locks, rollers, power arms, chains, lifting cables, and bearings.
+A garage door set up has a lot of moving parts.
+The technician who performs the maintenance service will check all of the moving parts to be sure that the garage door is operating as it should do.
+The parts we will inspect include tracks, hinges, locks, rollers, power arms, chains, lifting cables and bearings.
 As these are moving parts, there is friction between them which, over time, will cause wear and tear.
-Eventually, these parts will need to be replaced, but with regular inspection, cleaning and lubricating of these parts (which are done during a service) their life-spans will be extended as this will reduce the wear and tear they endure.
+Eventually, these parts will need to be replaced, but with regular inspection, cleaning and lubricating of these parts (which are done during a service), their lifespans will be extended as this will reduce the wear and tear they endure.

 For some perspective:

-A typical double garage door made from steel weighs over 100kgs – this is the most common garage door in Perth, Western Australia.
-A modern garage door motor can exert a force of up to 1000 newton meters (this is equivalent to the amount of torque produced by a 2015 Mercedes-Benz S65 AMG: one of Mercedes’ most powerful cars – for those who aren’t car people, it’s A LOT).
+A typical double garage door made from steel weighs over 100kgs.
+This is the most common garage door in Perth, Western Australia.
+A modern garage door motor can exert a force of up to 1000 newton metres (this is equivalent to the amount of torque produced by a 2015 Mercedes-Benz S65 AMG: one of Mercedes’ most powerful cars – for those who aren’t car people, it’s A LOT).
 This combination can have lethal consequences for a person, pet or some other property that happens to get trapped under a closing door.